ChildrenGraphic_540x150

 NBPL 4

-For purposes of this policy the term “disruptive behavior” means the creation of loud and unreasonable noise, running, jumping, climbing, fighting or other behavior which could interfere with the rights of other patrons.
+For purposes of this policy, “children” are any patrons under the age of eighteen, “unattended” means not within sight or sound of their Caregiver, and the term “disruptive behavior” refers to the creation of loud and unreasonable noise, running, jumping, climbing, fighting, or other behavior that could interfere with the rights or safety of other patrons.

-In order to maintain a safe atmosphere where reading and studying are encouraged, the Newport Beach Public Library has adopted the following policy:
+In order to maintain a safe atmosphere where reading, studying, and programming are encouraged, the Newport Beach Public Library has adopted the following policy:

-2. CHILDREN TWELVE AND OLDER: Children twelve and older may use the Library on their own, but the parent/adult caregiver assumes responsibility for their behavior.
-All children must adhere to the Library’s standards of conduct and acceptable behavior as stated in the Library Use Policy.
-Staff may ask children of that age to behave and, if the disruptive behavior continues, an attempt may be made to notify parents/adult caregivers; however, the Library assumes no responsibility to do so.
-As with any violation of Library Use Policy, the police may be contacted in response to non-compliance.
+2. CHILDREN AGED TWELVE AND OLDER: Children twelve and older may use the Library on their own, but the Caregiver of each such child assumes responsibility for the child’s behavior.
+Staff may ask children of that age to behave and, if the disruptive behavior continues, an attempt may be made to notify the Caregiver; however, the Library assumes no responsibility to do so.
+In response to non-compliance, staff have the discretion to implement Enforcement of Prohibited Activities as stated in NBPL 1 and may contact the police.

 Adopted - January 24, 1994